-The comparison of these data is not completely trivial, for example, not all the output is always reported in the literature, and while the initial conditions are usually well-described, the final stellar mass in the cluster and the mass loss due to escapers are not always given, but forms an important ingredient in our efficiency parameter $\epsilon_{\mathrm{BH}}$.
-Nonetheless, even under the simplifying assumption that mass loss would be negligible, our analysis has shown a clear correlation between the efficiency to form a massive object and the ratio of initial stellar mass over critical mass.
-Particularly, when that ratio is larger than 1, the typical efficiencies lie at least in the range of $20-50\%$, while for lower ratios the most frequent outcome is within the percent range.
-We note that there is scatter in this relation and we also note some differences in the different sets of simulations, which also is unsurprising given the different assumptions entering them.
-We further note that the obtained correlation improves if we derive a correction factor from the simulations of \citet{Reinoso2020, Vergara2021, Vergara2023}, as for those simulations we know the fraction of stellar mass lost due to escapers.
-Assuming that the physics are similar in other simulations, the correlation becomes more clear and we find efficiencies of $20-60\%$ when the ratio of initial stellar over critical mass is larger than $1$.
+The comparison of these data is not completely trivial, for example, not all the output is always reported in the literature; also, while the initial conditions are usually well-described, the final stellar mass in the cluster and the mass loss due to escapers are not always given, but this still forms an important ingredient in our efficiency parameter, $\epsilon_{\mathrm{BH}}$.
+Nonetheless, even under the simplifying assumption that mass loss would be negligible, our analysis has shown a clear correlation between the efficiency required to form a massive object and the ratio of initial stellar mass over critical mass.
+Particularly, when that ratio is larger than 1, the typical efficiencies lie at least in the range of $20-50\%$; whereas for lower ratios, the most frequent outcome is within the percent range.
+We note that there is scatter in this relation and we also note some differences in the different sets of simulations, which are also unsurprising given the different assumptions involved.
+We further note that the obtained correlation improves if we derive a correction factor from the simulations of \citet{Reinoso2020, Vergara2021, Vergara2023}, as for those simulations, we know the fraction of stellar mass lost due to escapers.
+Assuming that the physics are similar in other simulations, the correlation becomes more clear and we find efficiencies of $20-60\%$ when the ratio of initial stellar over critical mass is greater than $1$.

 Subsequently, we have analyzed observational data of dense stellar systems, including \textsc{GCs}, \textsc{NSCs}, and \textsc{UCDs}.
 The \textsc{GCs} are perhaps the clearest case as these are very old systems without any recent star formation and where the general evolution is very well understood.
-For these cases, the ratio of initial stellar over critical mass is in the range of $0.005-0.03$, and the efficiencies are very low $\sim 5\%$.
+For these cases, the ratio of initial stellar over critical mass is in the range of $0.005-0.03$ and the efficiencies are very low $\sim 5\%$.
 The simulations of \citet{Portegies1999, Fujii2013, Mapelli2016} and \citet{Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c} show low $\epsilon_{\rm BH}$ and further substantiated by observation of \citet[e.g][]{Harris1996} and \citet[e.g][]{Lutzgendorf2011, Lutzgendorf2013a, Lutzgendorf2013, Lutzgendorf2013b}.
 This supports the scenario of \textsc{IMBHs} formation in \textsc{GCs}.